 You should read all the information about fees and costs because it is important to understand their impact on your investment.
-The fees and costs for the MySuper product offered by ANZ Staff Super and each investment option offered by the entity, are set out on pages 30 and 31.
+The fees and costs for the MySuper product offered by ANZ Staff Super and each investment option offered by the entity, are set out on page 32.